Tuition and Fees 2024–2025

 Your graduate program is an important investment in your future career.
 The Middlebury Institute offers generous scholarships and grants to make your degree more affordable.

-For information on the next year, visit our 2024–2025 academic year tuition page.
+For information on the previous year, visit our 2023–2024 academic year tuition page.

 Scholarships

-More than 95 percent of admitted students receive scholarships.
+More than 95 percent of admitted students to our in-person programs receive scholarships.

-• The sooner you apply, the more likely you are to receive our largest awards.
+- The sooner you apply, the more likely you will receive our largest awards.

 Learn more about scholarships.

-Most students who request scholarship funding from Middlebury Institute pay between $13K and $19K in tuition per semester after scholarships
+Most students who request scholarship funding from Middlebury Institute during the application process pay between $10K and $20K in tuition per semester after scholarships.

 Tuition Before Scholarships

-The tuition costs below are for both in-person and online degree programs (unless noted in the program-specific tuition section).
+The tuition costs are below (unless noted in the program-specific tuition section).

 Advanced-Entry for Nonproliferation and Terrorism Students and Advanced-Entry for Environmental and Policy Management who are required to take more than 32 credits: